mrmrs/writing/_posts/2015-05-14-what-are-classes-for.md

 Properties that could be potentially grouped together:

-* font-size and line height
+* font-size and line-height
-* text-transform and letter spacing
+* text-transform and letter-spacing
 * background-color and color
 * display and vertical-align
 * position and top, bottom, left, right values.
 Maybe with a z-index thrown in.
 Maybe.